Note: Electives for non-UNSW students, please go to the Clerkships webpage

 Information about the following is listed on this page.

-As part of the application for your Elective, you may be required to complete a Travel Risk Management form depending on your destination (available on the Faculty Elective website).
+As part of the application for your Elective, you may be required to complete a risk assessment depending on your destination (embedded in the Elective registration on eMed).
 Approval of the elective will be dependent on completion of this form.

 If you will be completing the Elective in Australia or in any developed country, it is unlikely that there will be any particular risks.
 However for students travelling to developing countries, you need to consider the following risks: